ibexa/documentation-user/docs/creating_content_basic.md

 #### Custom elements

-You installation can also have custom elements.
+You installation can also have custom elements available in Rich Text.
 Contact your site administrator about the details of using them.

 #### Text formatting